April 1929 – The Worst Flood in Tasmanian History

 In April 1929, the worst flood in Tasmanian history hit the Launceston area, lasting several days.

 Rain Moves In

 Weather patterns moving across the Bass Strait from the Mainland caused weather stations in Burnie to predict extreme rainfalls in North East Tasmania.
-Intense rains and high winds continued for most of the night and following few days, beginning Wednesday 3rd April, and continuing through to Saturday.
+Intense rains and high winds continued for most of the night and the following few days, beginning Wednesday 3rd April, and continuing through to Saturday.
 The Burnie and Ulverstone areas recorded 500 mm of rainfall in three days.
-In the northeast town of Mathinna, 337 mm fell in 24 hours on April 5th.
+In the north east town of Mathinna, 337 mm fell in 24 hours on 5th April.

 Briseis Dam Fails

 On Thursday 4th April, the newly-built Briseis Dam, on the Cascade River, above the town of Derby, gave way under the weight of the heavy rains.
 The breaking of the dam resulted in the build-up of water flooding the Cascade River.

 The resultant torrent from the broken Dam rushed down the narrow gorge of the Cascade River for three miles to nearby populated areas, carrying with it thousands of tons of debris, washing away trees, boulders and mud.
 The weight of the water and debris caused an unstoppable wall of water which overwhelmed the populated areas.

 The forecast was for continuing heavy rain.
 By afternoon on Thursday the 4th, gutters in Launceston were overflowing and in some areas flooding brought traffic to at standstill.
 The North and South Esk Rivers were already raging as people headed home from work.
 Reports from the river catchment areas where alarming.
 The downpour was so loud that a meeting called by the mayor to organize a possible evacuation was almost impossible to hear.